 Craft a compelling social media mission statement

 Once documented, deciding on which content and how often would be easier.
-Of course, you may also easily understand the demographics you wish to promote specific products and services to.
+Of course, you may also easily understand the demographics you wish to promote specific products and services.

 This is important if you want to use the paid features.
-For instance, Facebook allows sponsored posts through boosting the update.
+For instance, Facebook allows sponsored posts by boosting the update.
 You need to allocate a budget for this.

 Set up a social media marketing budget